Loizzus/EnterpriseDockerSetup/README.md

 The only problem that I had after setting this up was that on boot the containers would start up before the NFS drive was mounted causing all the containers to error out until I restarted them.
 To fix this I told the docker service to start after the NFS service by adding this configuration to the end of the docker service config file: /etc/conf.d/docker
 ```
-# Command added by admin to make docker start after network drive has been mounted
+# Command added by admin to make Docker start after network drive has been mounted
 rc_need="nfsmount"
 ```